rafayshahood/adni-modif/README.md

 # Clinic-NET

 Explainable Differential Diagnosis of Dementia using Self-supervised Learning.
-The proposed method is based on Nearest-Neighbor Contrastive Learning of Visual Representations (NNCLR) [1] using ConvNeXt Tiny [2] with 7x7 filter kernels.
+The proposed method is based on Nearest-Neighbour Contrastive Learning of Visual Representations (NNCLR) [1] using ConvNeXt Tiny [2] with 7x7 filter kernels.

 The following image visualizes the whole architecture: